justinkay/context-rcnn-d2/README.md

     },
 ```

-Then, use scripts/preprocess.py to generate memory banks, e.g.:
+Then, use ```scripts/preprocess.py``` to generate memory banks and write them to disk.
+This can be run in a distributed fashion on multiple GPUs.

 ```
 python scripts/preprocess.py --model model_name --dataset dataset_name --banks-dir path/to/output/ --data-dir ./data --models-dir ./models --num-gpus 1
 ```

-This will write a 2 pickle files for each location in your dataset to banks-dir, one containing features extracted from unmodified images and one containing features extracted from horizontally-flipped images.
+This will write a 2 pickle files for each location in your dataset to ```banks-dir```, one containing features extracted from unmodified images and one containing features extracted from horizontally-flipped images.

 ## Training

+An example training script is included in scripts/train.py.
+The default options:
+- use a batch size of 2 ims/gpu, or 4 ims/gpu if mixed precision training is enabled with ```--amp```
+- use a default LR of .005 and batch size of 16 (2 ims/gpu * 8 gpus), with automatic linear learning rate scaling according to the batch size
+- train for 18 epochs, reducing learning rate by a factor of 10 after epochs 12 and 16
+- evaluate once per epoch (and use a custom visualizer which shows top attention weights at each epoch of training)
+- can send Tensorboard output (including visualizer) to Weights & Biases if wandb is installed and ```--wandb your_project_name``` is used

 To train with default configuration options: